firebase/quickstart-ios/abtesting/LegacyABTestingQuickstart/README.md

 Firebase A/B Testing leverages Remote Config to automatically trial new app behaviors and exports the experiment results into Firebase Analytics.
-This sample demonstrates using an A/B test to test mutiple color schemes within an app.
+This sample demonstrates using an A/B test to test multiple color schemes within an app.

 ## Quickstart Setup